Louisiana Home Insurance: High Costs, Hurricane Risk & Coverage Options

 • More private carriers available

-• Rates closer to national average
+• Rates closer to state average

 • Lower flood zone exposure